rhasselbaum/scrappy-ddns/README.md

 The script depends on **Python 3.2 or higher** and the **Flask** web microframework, so make sure those are installed.
 Next, clone the Git repo or download and extract the ZIP to a suitable directory that also contains your `token.list` file.

-Modify the `scrappy-ddns.conf` file to include your API key for push notifications.
+Modify the `scrappy-ddns.conf` file to include your user and application keys for Pushover notifications.
 Change other settings there as you wish.
 Note that the script needs read/write access to a directory that it can use to store the most recent IP addresses it has learned for each token.
-By default, the current directory will be used for this, but you can specify a different one in the `scrappy-ddns.conf` file if you like.
+By default, the current directory will be used for this, but you can specify a different one in the `scrappy-ddns.conf` file.

 Finally, change directory to the location of the `scrappy-ddns.conf` and `token.list` files and start the service with a command like:
 ```